CEI-lab/ece3400-2017/docs/Grading/Final_Competition.md

 * Round 3: Team 1' + Team 2' + Team 3' + Team 4' + Team 5' + Team 6'

-The three teams with the highest cumulative score go on to round 4.
-In this round we will combine all the mazes and make one four times the original size:
+The three teams with the highest cumulative score go on to round 4:

 * Round 4: Team 1'' + Team 2'' + Team 3''